aaron-zappa/x10requi1/README.md

 *   **CSV Export and Import:** You can export your requirements to a CSV file and import them back into the application, which is helpful for data backup, sharing, and working offline.

+## System Parameters

+The core system parameters for x10requi are stored in a Firebase database.
+These parameters control the fundamental structure of the requirement process.

+### Core Phases

+The system includes the following core phases:

+*   **initial_collect:** The phase for initial requirement gathering.
+*   **first_refine:** The phase for the initial refinement of collected requirements.

+### Timeline
+The system includes the following timeline values:

 ## Getting Started